xcuadrado/api/README.md

 The process is usually the following:

-* The user creates an Easymarketing account.
+* The user creates an EASYMARKETING account.
 * The user reads about a plugin developed for his shopsystem.
 * The user then installs this plugin per our requirements.
-* User proceeds and connects Easymarketing with his Shop via the plugin.
+* User proceeds and connects EASYMARKETING with his Shop via the plugin.

 For this the user has to enter several API endpoints in his easymarketing account.
 The following routes are mandatory and need to be provided.